 Student Suds was one of the first Origami Accounting clients.
 Jason was spending more and more time on his accounting and bookkeeping as his business grew, researching obscure rules and guidelines online, trying to make sure he was doing everything properly.
 Unlike other systems he had invested time into, the increasing time he spent here felt to be a waste.
 Once he signed up with Origami, it was easy letting go.

-“I just throw my receipts in the envelope, and Origami does the rest.
-They keep all my files organized.
+“I just upload my documents, and Origami does the rest.
+They keep all my accounts organized.
 I get monthly accounting, bookkeeping, and tax returns for a fixed monthly fee.
 The price is about the same as what most firms charge to do just the books at the end of the year.
 With Origami, I can see and know everything about my financials as I go.
 So I can just focus on my business and do the things I know how to do.”